greg-js/arch-wiki-md-repo/wiki/_content/english/Installation guide.md

 ### Connect to the Internet

 Internet service via DHCP discovery is enabled on boot for supported wired devices; read more at [Network configuration](/index.php/Network_configuration "Network configuration").
 For supported wireless devices run `wifi-menu` to set up the network; read more with [Wireless network configuration](/index.php/Wireless_network_configuration "Wireless network configuration").
-If needing a static IP or network management tools, stop the DHCP discovery service with `systemctl stop dhcpcd@*eth0*.service`, and read [Netctl](/index.php/Netctl "Netctl").
+If needing a static IP or network management tools, [stop](/index.php/Stop "Stop") `dhcpcd@*eth0*.service` and read [Netctl](/index.php/Netctl "Netctl").

 ### Update the system clock